 (1982) University of Pittsburgh David Halliday Prize for Outstanding Undergraduate Research in Physics

-Fundamentals of Surface and Thin Film Analysis (UTD MSEN 5360)
+Fundamentals of Surface and Thin Film Analysis (MSEN 5360)

 Silicon Surface Chemistry and Physics (at Texas Instruments)